ISISNeutronMuon/quickBayes/docs/source/theory.rst

 ============================

 In this section the key equation for quickBayes is derived in detail.
-The quickBayes method makes a series of assumptions to reduce :ref:`the full PDF evaluation <eq_int>` to a single analytic equation.
+The quickBayes method makes a series of assumptions to reduce :ref:`the marginal likelihood <eq_int>` to a single analytic equation.
 This will follow the derivation of `Sivia et al <https://www.sciencedirect.com/science/article/pii/092145269290036R?via=ihub>`_.
 The key assumptions are: